jwhalen93/Alan/README.md

 there was a way to do that on your own?
 What if you had an assistant that could anticipate your needs and you owned your data?

-Jarvis seeks to fill that void by creating an application that can run on your own hardware and given inputs predict what you need.
-Jarvis seeks to be open source and extensible so that it is easy to create modules to suit your needs.
+Alan seeks to fill that void by creating an application that can run on your own hardware and given inputs predict what you need.
+Alan seeks to be open source and extensible so that it is easy to create modules to suit your needs.
 The project plans to make solid core functionality and a flexible platform from which to add your own modules.